KalmanXiong/starter-XRY/content/authors/admin/_index.md

   - course: Master in Computer Science
     institution: University of Florida
     year: 2022
-  - course: BSc in Artificial Science and Technology
+  - course: Bachelor in Artificial Science and Technology
     institution: Hebei University of Technology
     year: 2015